New Roads and Street Works Act 1991 and the Traffic Management Act (TMA) 2004

 Intended For:

-Those who are involved with the 'day to day' aspects of NRSWA and associated Regulations and Codes of Practice in relation to openings in the highway.
+This online course is intended for those who are involved with the day-to-day aspects of NRSWA and associated Regulations and Codes of Practice in relation to openings in the highway.

 Not essential for detailed knowledge of the Acts, Regulations and Codes of Practice but some awareness might aid discussion.